Your Hearing Evaluation

 An audiologist evaluates your hearing.
 He or she then uses the results of this evaluation to help select the best hearing aids for you.

-An otolaryngologist (ear, nose, and throat doctor) examines you to find out if there is a medical reason for your hearing loss.
+An otolaryngologist (ear, nose, and throat healthcare provider) examines you to find out if there is a medical reason for your hearing loss.
 If there is, he or she may recommend treatment in addition to, or instead of, hearing aids.

 A hearing aid specialist can also help you select the hearing aids best suited to your hearing loss.

-Your family doctor may also do a medical exam.
+Your family healthcare provider may also do a medical exam.